gratitudist/TastyWorks-Premium-Stats/README.md

 # TastyWorks-Premium-Stats

-A PowerShell script for calculating premium collected, paid, profit and loss and premium capture rate from TastyWorks history CSV files.
+A PowerShell script that calculates premium collected, premium paid, fees, commissions, profit and loss and premium capture rate from TastyWorks history CSV files.

 Example: